UK-SBCoA-EbbertLab/cDNA_pipeline/singularity_container/README.md

 guppy.def - definition file for singularity container used to run guppy basecaller...
 Was not used due to data being basecalled on the PromethION.

- `pull command: library://ebbertlab/nanopore_cdna/guppy:latest`
+ `pull command: singularity pull --arch amd64 library://ebbertlab/nanopore_cdna/guppy:latest`

 nanopore.def - definition file for singularity container used to run the software nanopore data analysis.

-`pull command: library://ebbertlab/nanopore_cdna/nanopore:latest`
+`pull command: singularity pull --arch amd64 library://ebbertlab/nanopore_cdna/nanopore:latest`